 It would appear that Elftman Tactical’s attention to detail has led them to the top of the pack for quality in a drop in trigger unit based on objective measurements coupled with a subjective evaluation.
 The company has delivered a product which can be objectively measured and the data presented is outstanding and showcases a tight grasp on high quality manufacturing.

 So here we are.
 I hope I have outlined a few points of data that represent components that push the AR15 into the future.
 I wrote this article in response to the countless “best AR15” articles on the inter-webs that don’t actually substantiate why a rifle or piece of gear is the “best”.
 Many of these articles aren’t written to advance the cause of the well armed patriot… many of them are written to advance the pocket book and shill products.
 When I write, I write with high standards.
 You want a best of the best article, well here it is.
 Many thanks to the bloggers and AR15 community that strive to write quality “best of” articles such as Jeremy C. over at TTAG.
 He and countless others advance past the internet trash into a new realm of quality firearm journalism.
 As for this article… This article is not done.
 Not by a long shot.
-This is the first part of ongoing draft.
+This is the *third* update of ongoing draft.
 Whenever I find a data driven product, design, or change to the AR15 platform, it will be updated here.

 We have seen great strides in the AR15/M16 family of weapons, and to continue to drive further into the future, we need to be Data Driven.